canonical/charmed-kubeflow-uats/README.md

 ### Running `pod-security-standards` test
 The `pod-security-standards` test ensures that the Charmed Kubeflow deployment properly enforces the pod security standards policy configured in the `kubeflow-profiles` charm.

+Currently, `kubeflow-profiles` supports only the values `privileged` and `baseline`.
 By default, the test expects the default value of `security-policy`, which is `privileged`.
 To pass the value of the configured security policy, use the "--security-policy" option:
 ```bash
 tox -e uats-local -- --security-policy "baseline"
 ```